rosieneko/betterdiscord-themes/README.md

 Suggestions, issues, and feedback should be given as bug reports here on Github for easier tracking.
 Please be as detailed as possible when submitting a bug report (screencaps are useful).

 ### Latest Release Notes
-Made long-needed revisions to update the theming to accommodate for class changes made on Discord's end.
+Additional changes to accommodate for small background transparency issues that have cropped up, and also fixing broken styles due to class changes since latest Discord update.

 ### Planned Updates
+* Fix guild icons that are text only
 * Popout styles
 * User profile styles
 * Core background styles refactor